 Paint Finish Matters More Than You Think

 Choosing the right paint color gets all the attention, but the finish -- also called sheen or luster -- is equally important.
 The wrong finish can make a beautiful color look wrong in a room.
-The right finish enhances durability, cleanability, and the overall feel of the space.

 Flat and Matte

 Flat and matte finishes have zero to very low sheen.
-They absorb light rather than reflecting it, which creates a smooth, velvety appearance and helps hide surface imperfections like minor dents and uneven textures.
+They absorb light rather than reflecting it, which creates a smooth, velvety appearance and helps hide surface imperfections.
+Best for ceilings, low-traffic rooms, and rooms where a soft, sophisticated look is desired.

 Eggshell